amzamora/alonsozamorano.me/posts/understanding-hindley-milner.md

 list.append(3)
 ```

-Here, `list` needs a type annotation to know what type of list it is even though we can clearly see that it is a list of integers.
+Here, `list` needs a type annotation to know what type of list it is even though clearly its a list of integers.

-In a Hindley-Milner type system, annotating list wouldn't be necessary.
+In a Hindley-Milner type system, annotating the type of the list wouldn't be necessary.
 The type of list would be inferred based on how it is used.
-As after the declaration, we can see that integers are appended, so the list must be a list of integers.
+We can see that integers are appended after the declaration, so the list must be a list of integers.

-This makes easy to write code that's easy to change, while maintaining static type safety.
-You can always add type annotations later.
+This makes easy to write generic code and code that's easy to change, while maintaining static type safety.
+If you want to be explicit, you can always add type annotations later.

 ## Formalization

 Hindley-Milner consists of a set of rules about types in lambda calculus.
 Then, an algorithm can make use of these rules to infer types.
 That's the case for **algorithm W** and **algorithm M**.

-### Lambda calculus with let polymorphism
+### Lambda calculus with let polymorphism (The language)

 Its syntax can be described as: